Warang Citi

-Warang Citi (also written Varang Kshiti or Barang Kshiti; 𑢹𑣗𑣁𑣜𑣊 𑣏𑣂𑣕𑣂, IPA: /wɐrɐŋ ʧɪt̪ɪ/) is a writing system invented by Lako Bodra for the Ho language spoken in East India.
+Warang Chiti (also written Varang Kshiti; 𑢹𑣗𑣁𑣜𑣊 𑣏𑣂𑣕𑣂, IPA: /wɐrɐŋ ʧɪt̪ɪ/) is a writing system invented by Lako Bodra for the Ho language spoken in East India.
 It is used in primary and adult education and in various publications.

 It has mainly gained acceptance among the easternmost group of speakers, and is more prevalent among those who have been educated in it.
-Many other speakers prefer oral transmission of knowledge, Devanagari, or Latin, but Warang Citi holds prestige among many Ho speakers.
+Many other speakers prefer oral transmission of knowledge, Devanagari, or Latin, but Warang Chiti holds prestige among many Ho speakers.

 History

 Community leader Bodra invented it as an alternative to the writing systems devised by Christian missionaries.
-He claims that the alphabet was invented in the 13th century by Deowan Turi, and that it was rediscovered in a shamanistic vision and modernized by Lako Bodra.
+He claims that the alphabet was invented in the 13th century by Deowan Turi, and that it was rediscovered in a shamanistic vision and Bodra modernized.

-Characters

-It is written from left to right in horizontal lines.
+Letters

 Warang Citi is quite distinct from other writing systems of India, and it has features of an abugida and an alphabet.
 As in Brahmic abugidas, consonant letters have an inherent vowel, usually /a/ or /ɔ/ but sometimes /ɛ/.
 The inherent vowel is not pronounced at the end of the word.
 Unlike in Brahmic abugidas, and more like in an alphabet, the full vowel letters are always written after the consonant, letters usually don't form ligatures, and there is no virama character.

 It follows capitalization rules as are done in English and follows English punctuation.
 There are few ligatures that combine to form new sounds, and there are conjunct consonants that are used as well by stacking in some cases.
+It is written from left to right in horizontal lines.

 The script begins with the letter Ong, which corresponds to Om in other Brahmic scripts.
 It has 32 letters in total with capital and small letters.

+Numerals

 Warang Citi uses its own set of numerals.
-The digits are used in modern writing, whereas signs for numbers above 9 are falling into disuse.
+The digits 0-9 are used in modern writing, but the signs for larger numbers are falling into disuse.